 In 1980, Union Family Practice was established in Monroe by two graduates of the CMC Family Medicine Residency Program.
-Over the years, it has grown to six full-time equivalent family physicians.
+Over the years, it has grown to seven full-time equivalent family physicians.
 In 1997, the group moved into a large, modern facility with a designated module for the residents' continuity clinics as well as incorporation of other features to facilitate graduate medical education.
-The center was updated again in 2013.
-The resident module has six examination rooms, a procedure room, preceptor/resident work room, a large nursing station and resident workstation.
-The examination and procedure rooms are connected via a closed circuit television system to facilitate clinical education.
-Union Family Practice is equipped as any modern family practice office would be - with an administrative area; laboratory, radiology suite, and treadmill/endoscopy rooms; a large staff lounge; and well-equipped conference room.
-It is located in a newly developed medical park approximately one-half mile from Carolinas Medical Center-Union.
+The resident module has moved into a newly renovated and larger space within the practice in late 2014.
+It includes a procedure room, preceptor/resident work room, a large nursing station and resident workstations.
+Union Family Practice is equipped as any modern family practice office would be - with an administrative area; laboratory, radiology suite; a large staff lounge; and well-equipped conference room.
+It is located in a newly developed medical park approximately one-half mile from Carolinas HealthCare System Union.

-A 247-bed, JCAHO-approved general hospital, CMC-Union is the main teaching hospital for the second and third year residents of this residency program.
-It is a modern, efficient, and well-staffed facility with a cancer center, cardiovascular center, women and children's center as well as diabetes, rehabilitation and sleep disorders centers.
+A 252-bed, JCAHO-approved general hospital, Carolinas HealthCare System Union is the main teaching hospital for the second and third year residents of this residency program.
+It is a modern, efficient, and well-staffed facility with a cancer center, cardiovascular center, women and children's center as well as diabetes, rehabilitation and sleep disorders centers as key service lines.
 It has a medical staff of more than 320 physicians with over 24 specialties represented.
 CT, MRI and interventional radiologic procedures are also available on-site.
-A call room for the residents, several conference rooms, and the office of the coordinator, residency director and assistant director are located in the hospital.
-Unlike many community hospitals, the hospital occupancy rate at CMC-Union is high.
-CMC-Union began construction on a new three-story patient tower, with the addition of 25 acute care beds, to its campus in 2012.
+Unlike many community hospitals, the hospital occupancy rate at Carolinas HealthCare System Union is high.
+Carolinas HealthCare System Union recently completed construction and opened a new Women & Children’s Center in 2014 and a new expanded resident call room in 2015.

 Carolinas Medical Center